fromjyce/SheCodes/SheCodesResponsive/README.md

   2. Utility CSS Classes
   3. Responsive Grids
   4. Responsive Images
+  5. Responsive Navigation
-  5. Responsive Week 1 Summary
+  6. Responsive Week 2 Summary

 ## Contact
 If you come across any mistakes in the programs or have any suggestions for improvement, please feel free to contact me <jaya2004kra@gmail.com>.
 I appreciate any feedback that can help me improve my coding skills